acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 	- **Enablement**: The utterance describes a situation that enables the goal (purpose) described in the anchor.

 - **MANNER**, cf. SDRT (ANNODIS, DISCOR) Elaboration
+	- Missing from PDTB, and not clear what a diagnostic discourse marker could be.
+PDTB2 has _similarly_ as a signal of Conjunction.
+In that view, MANNER would fall under PDTB EXPANSION relations
 	- **Means**: In a `MANNER` relation, the `Means` argument describes a way in which the `Achievement` comes about or occurs.
 (Bunt & Prasad 2016)
 		- cf. RSTDTB Means, ?Manner
 	- **Achievement**: In a `MANNER` relation, the `Means` argument describes a way in which the `Achievement` comes about or occurs.
 (Bunt & Prasad 2016)